ThakeeNathees/pocketlang/docs/pages/Language-API/modules.md

 foo.fn()

 # 'bar.pk' is defined with a module name 'bar'.
-# It'll imported and binded as variable bar.
+# It'll be imported and bound as variable bar.
 import 'bar.pk'
 bar.fn()